 Single cell RNA-seq: An introductory overview and tools for getting started

 Complex biological systems result from the coordinated functions of individual cells performing an intricate "dance," each contributing their own special role to the ensemble.
-Because of this complexity, research and analysis of genes in organisms, tissues or cell populations is often limited by traditional bulk RNA-seq methods.
+Because of this complexity, research and analysis of genes in organisms, tissues, or cell populations is often limited by traditional bulk RNA-seq methods.
 As scientists, we intuitively understand that when we "grind and find" in order to perform experiments on our diluted mix of RNA, we are really only getting a small idea of what might be going on in our cells of interest: cell-to-cell differences are missed and cellular heterogeneity can be completely masked.
 In fact, bulk RNA expression analysis often describes an inferred state in which none (or very few) of the cells actually exist!

 Perhaps you are a neuroscientist, working in the mouse brain, studying the development of a subpopulation of neurons that produce a specific neurotransmitter.
 If only you could isolate that population and analyze it on a cell-by-cell basis, the potential insights would be, indeed, neuronally stimulating!
 Similarly, in the case of cancer research: how do you best tease apart gene expression and, perhaps more importantly, cellular heterogeneity in a tumor?
 What if you could compare not only inter-tumor, but intra-tumor differences and explore the immune cell populations related to the tumor microenvironment?
 This diversity, often obscured by bulk RNA-seq methods, can be revealed by using single cell RNA-seq to specifically explore these clinically significant cell populations.
 The examples of drawbacks to bulk analysis are abundant, and dissecting cell-type differences in most, if not all, of these complex biological systems is critical to our understanding of their contributions, especially during development and in the progression of disease.